mcbookshelf/bookshelf/docs/modules/hitbox.md

 ::::{tab-set}
 :::{tab-item} 🔄 Dynamic

-This is the native Minecraft hitbox, which updates automatically:
+The native Minecraft hitbox, which updates automatically:

-- Adjusts in real time with entity changes like scaling, baby growth, equipment, or new passengers.
+- Adjusts in real time with entity changes like scaling, baby growth, equipment, or new passengers
-- No setup required, this is the default behavior.
+- No setup required, this is the default
-- Use when the entity's shape is expected to change.
+- Use when the entity's shape is expected to change

 ➔ Restored using [#bs.hitbox:reset_entity](#reset-entity)